Malaya2184/ProductService/src/main/java/com/spider/productservice/dtos/userservice_dtos/Readm.md

-#### These Dtos are created to map the response received from the usr srvice
+#### These Dtos are created to map the response received from the usr srvice.